 These veins and arteries serve the body and have a standardized setup.
 First, arteries carry oxygenated blood toward the tissues.
 As the arteries get closer to their target tissue they get smaller and smaller, eventually leading to capillaries.
 Capillaries are the smallest of all vessels, and they serve as the site of gas exchange in the tissues.
 On the other side of capillaries, the veins start.
 Veins carry deoxygenated blood, along with various waste products, back towards the heart.
 The waste products will be excreted in the lungs, or they are filtered out by the liver or kidneys.

 In other animals, the circulatory system can vary widely.
 This article describes the closed circulatory system of humans and other mammals.
 Fish, on the other hand, have only a 2-chambered heart and the entire circulatory system is much simpler.
 Other organisms, such as insects and other invertebrates, may have an open circulatory system.
-This form of circulatory system simply bathes the organs and tissues in a blood-like fluid but does not contain veins or arteries.
+This form of a circulatory system simply bathes the organs and tissues in a blood-like fluid but does not contain veins or arteries.
 Still, other animals like the octopus have multiple hearts to accomplish the tasks of the circulatory system.

 Diseases of the Circulatory System